CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-opens.md

 own server, but from the cache on SMTPeter web servers in stead.
 This allows us to track all opens, and to use that for statistics.

-If you set up a webhook for opens, SMTPeter notifies you in real-time about each registered image download.
+If you set up a Webhook for opens, SMTPeter notifies you in real-time about each registered image download.
 For each open that we monitor we send a HTTP POST call (HTTPS is possible too) to your server with the relevant information about the open.